DataDog/documentation/content/en/serverless/installation/dotnet.md

 {{% /tab %}}
 {{% tab "Serverless Framework" %}}

-The [Datadog Serverless Plugin][1] automatically adds the Datadog Lambda Library to your functions using Lambda Layers, and configures your functions to send metrics, traces, and logs to Datadog through the [Datadog Lambda Extension][2].
+The [Datadog Serverless Plugin][1] automatically adds the Traceing Layer and environment variables to your functions, and configures your functions to send metrics, traces, and logs to Datadog through the [Datadog Lambda Extension][2].

 To install and configure the Datadog Serverless Plugin, follow these steps: